Entanglement groups: Introduction

-Here we develop the idea that entanglement is defined in terms of transformations that only act on some parts of the system but that are nonetheless equivalent to transformations that act on other parts.
-To illustrate, consider a quantum system which for definiteness could be a collection of spins.
+Here we develop the idea that entanglement can be understood in terms of unitary transformations that act on some parts of a system, but that are nonetheless equivalent to unitary transformations that act on other parts.
+Consider a quantum system which for definiteness could be a collection of spins.
 We fix a partition of the spins into subsystems $A$, $B$, $C$, $\ldots$.
 The Hilbert space is a tensor product \be {\cal H} = {\cal H}_A \otimes {\cal H}_B \otimes {\cal H}_C \otimes \cdots \ee We also fix a pure state $\ket{\psi} \in {\cal H}$.
-For certain states local unitary transformations on some of the subsystems are equivalent to local unitary transformations on the complement.
-Equivalently there are local unitary transformations that stabilize the state up to a phase.\footnote{By local unitary transformation we mean a unitary transformation that is a tensor product of unitaries on the individual Hilbert spaces.} \be \big(u_A \otimes u_B \otimes u_C \otimes \cdots \big) \ket{\psi} = e^{i \theta} \ket{\psi} \ee Some of the unitaries appearing in (\ref{stabilize}) could be proportional to the identity matrix.
-For the collection of unitaries which are non-trivial, i.e.\ which are not proportional to the identity matrix, we adopt (\ref{stabilize}) as the property that defines multi-partite entanglement of the corresponding systems.
+The group of local unitary transformations consists of tensor products $u_A \otimes u_B \otimes u_C \cdots$ of unitaries that act on the individual Hilbert spaces.
+Some of these transformations may be stabilizers, meaning that they leave the state invariant up to a phase. \be \big(u_A \otimes u_B \otimes u_C \otimes \cdots \big) \ket{\psi} = e^{i \theta} \ket{\psi} \ee The collection of such unitaries defines the (local unitary) stabilizer group.
+We can also regard (\ref{stabilize}) as saying that a local unitary transformation on some of the subsystems is equivalent to a local unitary transformation on the complement.
+We propose this as the defining feature of entanglement.
+It leads to a precise mathematical characterization of multi-party entanglement in terms of entanglement groups, constructed as quotients of the stabilizer group and its subgroups.
+We define these groups in section \ref{sect:groups}.